The 7 Most Effective B2B Marketing Strategies

 The saying “put your money where your mouth is” applies perfectly to content marketing.

 The most successful content marketers said they spent more on content creation than on other areas of content marketing in the last 12 months.
 A little over 70% of companies brought on board more marketing specialists, 38% hired business strategists, and 33% hired journalists.
-What’s more, 55% of companies plan to increase their content marketing budget by 35% in 2019.
+What’s more, 66% of companies plan to increase their content marketing budget in 2022.

-Talking about growth… The 2019 B2B content marketing strategy report shows that businesses who get content marketing right have a clear set of goals.
+Talking about growth… The 2022 B2B content marketing strategy report shows that businesses that get content marketing right have a clear set of goals.

 When it comes to measurement, there’s no one-size-fits-all strategy.